guitarpicva/PicoKeyerIambic/README.md

 Copyright 2022 GrizzWorks, LLC - All Rights Reserved
+# THIS CODE IS NOT READY FOR USE!
+IT CURRENTLY FUNCTIONS AS A COOTIE!

-Pico Keyer
+Pico Keyer Iambic

-PicoKeyer is shared in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Pico Keyer Iambic is shared in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.